JordanReed02/dailyPeace/README.md

 # dailyPeace

-This app shares some of my favorite sayings
+This app shares some of my favorite sayings in a cool way from "The Sage's Tree" with some background atomosphere if you decide to play the tracks.

 To use:
 1. clone this repository